 New employees: There is a short waiting period for new employees before U-Pass eligibility is finalized and a U-Pass can be requested – typically within one week from your start date.

 - Login help: 314-935-5707

-If you are a benefits-eligible employee who has been with WashU for longer than the week-long waiting period and received a system notification that you are not eligible, please contact Parking & Transportation Services.
+If you are a benefits-eligible employee who has been with WashU for longer than the week-long waiting period and received a system notification that you are not eligible, contact the P&T Office.